Jones slopes and coarse volume of near-alternating links: Jones slopes

-With the orientation on the square $(D, 2n)$, it should be clear what we mean by an edge being on the left/right to another edge.
+With the orientation on the disk $\mathcal{D}^2$ shown as a square, it should be clear what we mean by an edge being on the left/right of another edge.
 This also explains what it means for a crossing in $x^n$ to be on the left/right of another crossing.
-We will frequently not distinguish between the crossing and the corresponding edge whenever we are merely concerned with their relative positions.
+We will frequently not distinguish between a crossing and its corresponding edge in the all-$+$ state whenever we are merely concerned with their relative positions.

-\begin{lem} Let $\Sk$ be a skein with crossings, but without Jones-Wenzl idempotents, $\sigma$ be a Kauffman state on $\Sk$, and let $x^n$ be an $n$-cabled crossing in $\Sk$, with $x_\sigma$ the result of applying $\sigma$ to the crossings in $x^n$.
+\begin{lem} Let $\Sk$ be a skein with crossings, but without Jones-Wenzl idempotents, $\sigma$ be a Kauffman state on $\Sk$, and let $x^n$ be an $n$-cabled crossing contained in $\Sk$, with $x^n_\sigma$ the result of applying $\sigma$ to the crossings in $x^n$.

-\begin{enumerate}[(a)] \item If $\sigma$ has $k$ strands flowing through $x$, then $\sigma$ chooses the $B$-resolution on a set of $k^2$ crossings $C_{\sigma}$ of $x^n$, where $C_{\sigma} = \cup_{i=n-k+1}^n (u_i \cup \ell_i)$ is a union of crossings $u_i \subseteq C^u_i$ and $\ell_i \subseteq C^{\ell}_i$, such that
+\begin{enumerate}[(a)] \item If $\sigma$ has $2k$ strands flowing through $x$, then $\sigma$ chooses the $-$-resolution on a set of $k^2$ crossings $C_{\sigma}$ of $x^n$, where $C_{\sigma} = \cup_{i=n-k+1}^n (u_i \cup \ell_i)$ is a union of crossings $u_i \subseteq C^u_i$ and $\ell_i \subseteq C^{\ell}_i$, such that